Kong/guardian/README.md

 GET /start?hash=<guardian store hash>
 ```

-Begins guardian transactions and authentication steps.
-These steps are passed with a `302` request and should be followed.
+Redirecting the client to this route starts the Guardian authentication steps, Each steps are done with `302` response code and should be followed.

 #### Parameters